Fales Elementary School

 Energy Conservation

-The sawtooth roof maximizes surface area for south facing PV panels and north facing skylights that infuse academic and common spaces with daylight, while forty geothermal wells supply heating, cooling and hot water.
+The sawtooth roof maximizes surface area for south facing PV panels and north facing skylights that infuse academic and common spaces with daylight, while 38 geothermal wells supply heating, cooling and hot water.
 The school’s ground-floor public spaces—the cafetorium, gymnasium, and administrative offices—are built into the hillside site to reduce heat loss and gain through exterior walls.
 Westborough worked in close collaboration with National Grid to establish a net-metering contract that allows the school to off-load excess energy generated in the summer and draw electricity in the winter.

 Awards/Credits